suites-dev/suites/README.md

 assume that your unit tests are executed in complete isolation, creating a solitary unit testing environment.

 We recommend naming your test files with a specific suffix, such as `*.spec.ts` or `*.unit.ts`.
 This convention allows you to easily distinguish and run your unit tests separately.
+[Read more about the Jest projects](https://jestjs.io/docs/configuration#projects-arraystring--projectconfig)

 This solitary unit testing environment provides numerous benefits for optimizing your CI process: